rssantos342/rssantos342/README.md

 ## About me:

 - 👷 Master degree in Civil Engineering at FEUP;
-- 🌍 Around 10 years experience as Structural Engineer, between Porto and London;
+- 🌍 Experience of 10 years as Structural Engineer, between Porto and London;
 - ⚽ Passionate about Sport;

 ## These are the languages and tools I've worked on so far: